ubarsc/rios/doc/source/concurrency.rst

 compute workers, filling up the buffer faster than the writing thread can empty it.

-The details will vary a lot with the applicationand the hardware available, but in general this timing report will assist in deciding the most useful parameters for the ConcurrencyStyle.
+The details will vary a lot with the application and the hardware available, but in general this timing report will assist in deciding the most useful parameters for the ConcurrencyStyle.